TRONIX LIBRARY

 That said, we intend to maintain this service for the foreseeable future and will make reasonable efforts to provide notice before any planned discontinuation.

 These terms may be updated as the project evolves.
 We’ll note the date of the last revision at the top of this page.
-We won’t send you an email about it because we don’t have your email.
-If you use the service, check back occasionally.
+We now have your email if you’ve signed in, but we’ll only email about material changes — not marketing.
+Check back occasionally if you want the full picture.

 Material changes — especially anything affecting how content is used or how data is handled — will be reflected clearly and promptly.